oisdk/site/posts/2019-05-11-concatenative-free.markdown

 type (:->) xs ys = Stack xs -> Stack ys
 ```

+And suddenly, our endomorphism type from above shows up again.

 We can, of course, get back our original types.

 ```haskell